-REGRANTS AND PARTNERSHIPS: All applicants to REGRANTS AND PARTNERSHIPS must complete the following questions.
+REGRANTS AND PARTNERSHIPS: All applicants to REGRANTS AND PARTNERSHIPS must complete the following questions:

 - 1R.
 REGRANTS AND PARTNERSHIPS ARTISTIC/PROGRAMMATIC Program Summary Describe the regrant or partnership program, its priorities, and the constituents served.
+What are the intended outcomes of this project or service?
 How does it differ from or complement other programs in the community or field?
 Provide the organizational URL. - 2R.
 REGRANTS AND PARTNERSHIPS ARTISTIC/PROGRAMMATIC Mission How does this program relate to the organization's mission, goals and programming? - 3R.
 REGRANTS AND PARTNERSHIPS ARTISTIC/PROGRAMMATIC Scope of Activity For ongoing regrant projects, describe the number of requests received, on average, for each of the past two years.
 Include the average request amount and grant amount.
-If this is a new request or service, project the number of anticipated requests and the range of grant amounts to be awarded. - 4R.
-REGRANTS AND PARTNERSHIPS MANAGERIAL/FISCAL Staffing Who is responsible for the administration of this project?
+If this is a new request or service, project the number of anticipated requests and the range of grant amounts to be awarded.

+4R.
+REGRANTS AND PARTNERSHIPS MANAGERIAL/FISCAL - Staffing

+Who is responsible for the administration of this project?
 Describe their role, detailing their duties and noting whether this is a full time, part-time or consultant position.
-If the coordinator has other responsibilities within the organization, describe them. - 5R REGRANTS AND PARTNERSHIPS MANAGERIAL/FISCAL Governance Describe the involvement of the board in management and program oversight. - 6R.
-REGRANTS AND PARTNERSHIPS MANAGERIAL/FISCAL Work Plan Outline the schedule and work plan for the next granting or activity cycle.
-Provide an overview of annual regrant or program deadlines and related activities. - 7R.
-REGRANTS AND PARTNERSHIPS MANAGERIAL/FISCAL Finances
+If the coordinator has other responsibilities within the organization, describe them.

+5R.
+REGRANTS AND PARTNERSHIPS MANAGERIAL/FISCAL -Work Plan - Outline the schedule and work plan for the next granting or activity cycle.
+Provide an overview of annual regrant or program deadlines and related activities.
-Detail plans for meeting current and future expenses beyond income from NYSCA, if appropriate to the regrant or partnership project.
-Include sources of earned income.
-Explain any current and/or recurring surplus or deficits.
-How would the scope of the project change if full request for NYSCA funding is not received? - 8R.
-REGRANTS AND PARTNERSHIPS SERVICE TO THE PUBLIC Constituency Describe the audiences and communities served. - 9R.
-REGRANTS AND PARTNERSHIPS SERVICE TO THE PUBLIC Marketing/Outreach What are the strategies for outreach and marketing to diverse communities, arts groups and artists, including those not currently served by the program?
-Include details about any technical assistance resources for emerging artists and arts groups. - 10R.
-REGRANTS AND PARTNERSHIPS SERVICE TO THE PUBLIC Selection Process

-Describe the application and selection process, noting what is required of applicants, restrictions, and whether there is a panel review.
-If applicable, describe the composition of the panel and the review process.

-11R.
-REGRANTS AND PARTNERSHIPS SERVICE TO THE PUBLIC - Evaluation How is the effectiveness of this program evaluated and assessed?
+- 6R.
+REGRANTS AND PARTNERSHIPS SERVICE TO THE PUBLIC Selection Process Describe the application and selection process, noting what is required of applicants, restrictions, and whether there is a panel review.
+If applicable, describe the composition of the panel and the review process. - 7R.
+REGRANTS AND PARTNERSHIPS SERVICE TO THE PUBLIC Evaluation How is the effectiveness of this program evaluated and assessed?
 Has evaluation led to change in the program?
-Describe the benefits of this regrant or partnership to the community and general public.

-12R.
-REGRANTS AND PARTNERSHIPS SERVICE TO THE PUBLIC - Community Context Identify the other organizations in the area that provide similar arts and cultural activities, and tell us how their activities support, enhance, or differ from those of this organization.
-Describe any partnerships or collaborations with other organizations.

-13R.
-REGRANTS AND PARTNERSHIPS Support Materials

-Please list all of the support materials and/or work samples being submitted.
+Describe the benefits of this regrant or partnership to the community and general public. - 8R.
+REGRANTS AND PARTNERSHIPS SERVICE TO THE PUBLIC Community Context Identify organizations in New York State that provide similar arts and cultural activities, and tell us how their activities support, enhance, or differ from those of this organization. - 9R.
+REGRANTS AND PARTNERSHIPS Support Materials Please list all of the support materials and/or work samples being submitted.
 These materials are critical to the application's assessment.